pawelrogowski/Automaton/docs/LUA_API.md

 - **Parameters**:
   - `range`: (Number, optional) The allowed distance from the waypoint.
 - **Returns**: (Boolean) `true` if you are at the location.

+`wptDistance()`
+- **Description**: Returns the chebyshev distance to the current waypoint.
+Returns 0 if standing on the exact tile, 1 if standing next to it.
+- **Returns**: (Number) The distance to the current waypoint in tiles, or 0 if no waypoint or same position.

 ### Input & Control